nataliacct/nataliacct.github.io/README.md

 Monitored budgeting progress and variance analysis for every project

-Reviewed and monitored AP and AR for aging analisys
+Reviewed and monitored AP and AR for aging analisys to support company cash flow

 Provide profit and loss every project to evaluate the cost from finance perspective